LookItVal/lookitval.com/content/case-studies/bird-classification/2-1-1-initial-setup.md

 ##### (ii) `ffmpeg`

 `ffmpeg` is a powerful tool for handling a wide variety of media formats, including audio and video.
 Within this environment, `ffmpeg` serves as the backend for `pydub` to decode `.mp3` files.
 By default, when an `.mp3` file is loaded using `pydub`, `ffmpeg` is called automatically to handle the decoding.
-This integration ensures that the project can work seamlessly with compressed audio formats like `.mp3`. :u-i-footnote{note="This really doesn't accent exactly how ubiquitous `ffmpeg` is in the media processing world, and that `ffmpeg` is not a python library, but a tool. `ffmpeg` is a tool that powers the whole media world.
-See relevant XKCD about `ffmpeg` [here](https://xkcd.com/2347/)." icon='4'}
+This integration ensures that the project can work seamlessly with compressed audio formats like `.mp3`. :u-i-footnote{note="This really doesn't accent exactly how ubiquitous ffmpeg is in the media processing world, and that ffmpeg is not a python library, but a tool. ffmpeg is a tool that powers the whole media world.
+[See relevant XKCD](https://xkcd.com/2347/)." icon='4'}

 ```python
 # decodes codec with ffmpeg and returns the AudioSegment object as normal